aivee-teodocio/resume-hosting-guide/README.md

 3. Enter a repository name with the format `[your-github-username].github.io`.
 (Ex: *mr-krabs*.github.io)
 4. Enter a short description that describes what the repository is for.
 This could be as simple as *My resume.*
 5. Keep the visibility of the repository as *public*.
-6. Tick off the *Add a README file* box.
-This will create a Markdown file called *README* in the repository and initialize our `main` branch.
-By default, this *README* file will contain the name of the repository and the description your entered.
+6. Tick off the box that says *Add a README file*.
+This will create a Markdown file called *README* and create the repository's `main` branch.
+By default, this *README* file will contain the name of the repository and the description you entered.
 7. Select the "MIT License" option in the *Choose a license* dropdown.
 8. Click the green *Create repository* button at the bottom of the page.
-We have now created a repository where we can upload and store our files!
+You have now created a repository where we can upload and store our files!

 ### Set up GitHub Pages
 1. Inside the repository you just created, click on the *Settings* tab in the top navigation bar.
 [2]